-This article will explain how to disable the thumbnails in Nuke being displayed, or to set them to static to help improve performance
+This article will explain how to disable the thumbnails in Nuke from being displayed, or to set them to static, to help improve performance.

-On rare occasions when Nuke scripts become quite large, it can sometimes be beneficial to either set the postage stamp on nodes to be static, or disable the thumbnails in order to improve performance
+On rare occasions when Nuke scripts become quite large, it can sometimes be beneficial to either set the postage stamp on nodes to be static, or to disable the thumbnails in order to improve performance.

-Setting nodes to have static postage stamps is possible by changing a preference setting:
+Setting nodes to have static postage stamps is possible by setting it in Preferences:

 1. Open Nuke